MrAliSalehi/RSubtitleCleaner/README.md

 # RSubtitleCleaner
-clean subtitle in directories , powered by rust
+clean subtitles in a directory.